TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpns2s-receivednotifymessageauthenticationfailed.md

 1. Go to the [Azure portal](http://portal.azure.com)
 2. Find your VPN connection: **<!--$TunnelName-->[TunnelName]<!--/$TunnelName-->**
 3. Open the "Shared key" page of the VPN connection
 4. Verify and update the pre-shared key if necessary.
-The pre-shared key must be a string of printable ASCII characters of lenngth between 1 and 128 characters.
+The pre-shared key must be a string of printable ASCII characters of lenngth between 1 and 128 characters
-5. Consult your on-premises VPN device configuration instructions to check and update the pre-shared key for this connection if needed.
+5. Consult your on-premises VPN device configuration instructions to check and update the pre-shared key for this connection if needed
-6. If this is a VNet-to-VNet connection, verify the pre-shared key against the matching connection from the target VNet to this VNet.
+6. If this is a VNet-to-VNet connection, verify the pre-shared key against the matching connection from the target VNet to this VNet

 ## Recommended documents